ros2-realtime-demo/pendulum/design.md

 Visualization:

-* [ ] Create a simple demo to show how to log teh robot position.
+* [ ] Create a simple demo to show how to log the robot position.
 Make use of rosbag if possible.
 * [ ] Create an example with rqt to visualize some plots with the robot position.
 * [ ] Create a model for Visualization with rviz.